 The Kinsa App. as an healthcare center

 Doctors and pediatricians were involved in compiling a list of practical advice.
 Then, depending on the symptoms, age, and temperature, the app will suggest a readily available treatment or a course of action.
-This way, you will know if the best thing to do is to rest in bed and drink a hot mild or if it is advisable to call a doctor or even go to ER.
+This way, you will know if the best thing to do is rest in bed and drink a hot mild or if it is advisable to call a doctor or even go to the ER.

-Keep in mind that these are just advice and do not replace a diagnosis established by a medical professional, but at least they will guide you and hopefully relieve some stress.
+Remember that these are just advice and do not replace a diagnosis established by a medical professional, but at least they will guide you and hopefully relieve some stress.

 Kinsa HealthWeather as your local llness barometer